scandum/binary_search/README.md

 A source code implementation in C is available in the [binary_search.c](https://github.com/scandum/binary_search/blob/master/binary-search.c) file which also contains a bench marking routine.
 A graph with performance results is included at the bottom of this page.
 Keep in mind performance will vary depending on hardware and compiler optimizations.

-I'll briefly describe each variant and notable optimizations below.
+I'll briefly describe each variant and notable optimizations below, followed by some performance graphs.

 Deferred Detection of Equality
 ------------------------------